-Media elasticity – a media channel’s percentage change in sales per percentage change in aggregate spend — tends to be fairly consistent for a company across different spend levels.
+Media elasticity tends to be fairly consistent for a company across different spend levels.
 Now, this has changed, and historical data needs to be considered more prudently.
 For the immediate future, it is important to focus more on shorter-term metrics.

 We also need to keep in mind that consumers want to engage with socially responsible companies.
 Brand, which oftentimes can be difficult to measure, can have a heightened impact on performance.

-How do you think Marketing Measurement can contribute to overcome the economic consequences of this crisis?
+How do you think Marketing Measurement can contribute to overcoming the economic consequences of this crisis?

-Companies need to understand how marketing is impacting their sales, they need to understand how media has changed, how businesses have changed, then probably compare the before and after in terms of baseline, media, and expense.
+Companies need to understand how marketing is impacting their sales.
+They need to understand how media and businesses have changed.
+Then, they probably need to compare the before and after in terms of baseline, media, and expense.

 Given this, the question at hand now is: how should companies market in order to best reach the consumers in a way that is meaningful?

 Another element besides measurement which is very important to consumers as well as the message itself: we are seeing the different messages that companies are communicating given the situation.
-Maintaining a positive approach will stick with the customer’s mind, thus, the importance of showing that they care about consumers and the community, showing they are available to help.
+Maintaining a positive approach will stick with the customer’s mind.
+Thus, the importance of showing that they care about consumers and the community, and show they are available to help.

 What can we do as a community to prepare to help the industry thrive again after this crisis?